JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 In the `demo_api.h` (with Kotlin/Native v0.8.2) you'll find the following code.
 We discuss the code in parts to understand it easier.

-Note, the way Kotlin/Native exports symbols is subject to change without a notice.
+Note, the way Kotlin/Native exports symbols is subject to change without notice.

-The very first part contains standard C/C++ header and footer:
+The very first part contains the standard C/C++ header and footer:

 <div class="sample" markdown="1" mode="C" theme="idea" data-highlight-only="1" auto-indent="false">